hytest-org/NHM-Assist/README.md

 ## Install conda-forge miniforge on your PC
 Instructions at this [link](https://github.com/conda-forge/miniforge)

-Creating the NHM environment is currently done manually, but will eventually be done using a .yml file.
-For now...
+Creating the NHM environment can be done manually, we encourage you to install using our guided serious of .bat scripts by following the instructions at this link [link](./BAT_SCRIPT.md)
 ## Install pyWatershed environment

 Instructions at this [link](https://github.com/EC-USGS/pywatershed)